Black Monday 1987 Cause: Stupidity and Greed

 Let’s consider the approach of a top trader who benefited from the 1987 crash, such as George Soros or Paul Tudor Jones.
 These traders likely employed a combination of fundamental analysis and technical prowess.
 They would have assessed the market’s oversold conditions, identified attractive valuations, and used technical indicators to time their entries.
 By doing so, they could have positioned themselves to profit from the subsequent market recovery, showcasing the importance of a disciplined and strategic approach to investing.

 Paul Tudor Jones, a renowned hedge fund manager, successfully navigated the 1987 crash and emerged with substantial profits.
 In an interview with Tony Robbins, Jones shared his insights on the event, stating, “I had been expecting a crash for a long time.
 I was very bearish on the market.”
-Jones’s contrarian stance and his ability to anticipate the market’s direction allowed him to capitalize on the opportunity presented by the crash.
+Jones’s contrarian stance and ability to anticipate the market’s direction allowed him to capitalize on the opportunity presented by the crash.

 Jones’s approach involved a combination of technical analysis and risk management.
 He closely monitored market trends, looking for signs of weakness and potential reversal points.
 By employing strict risk management techniques, such as setting stop-loss orders and maintaining a diversified portfolio, Jones could limit his downside exposure while positioning himself to benefit from the market’s eventual recovery.